sthysel/reposort/README.md

 ```

 This structure makes it easy to:
-- Find any repository instantly
+- Find a repository in context
 - Understand where a project comes from at a glance
 - Avoid duplicate clones
 - Navigate related projects from the same organization
 - Script operations across repositories by host or team

-**Tip**: While this organization provides a clean canonical structure, you can maintain a "linkfarm" of symbolic links to frequently used repositories or project groups for quick access:
+**Tip**: While this organization provides a clean canonical structure, you can
+maintain a "linkfarm" of symbolic links to frequently used repositories or
+project groups for quick access:

 ```bash
 ~/active/